-[written by guest author: Ken Knowlton (computer graphics pioneer and member of the Bell Labs Research team from 1964 to 1982) - see our post about Ken, Kenneth C. Knowlton’s “Terrible Thoughts” about AI Automation)]
+[written by guest author: Ken Knowlton (computer graphics pioneer and member of the Bell Labs Research team from 1964 to 1982) – see our recent post about Ken, Kenneth C. Knowlton’s “Terrible Thoughts” about AI Automation)]

 Artificial “intelligence” is a nebulous term that means, basically, fast automatic processing of information: collecting, analyzing, devising strategies and applying them.
 It exists in many forms and environments.
 How well do instances of it work?
 Depending on purpose, builders’ skill, and affected persons’ viewpoints: exquisitely, acceptably, disappointingly, or appallingly.